KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [DWD-RealtimeIrishRail by DavidLSmyth](https://github.com/DavidLSmyth/DWD-RealtimeIrishRail)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. No image found.
+2. No image found.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `DWD-RealtimeIrishRail.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `DWD-RealtimeIrishRail.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
-6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DWD-WarnWeather by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-DWD-WarnWeather)